xmohammedA/Algorithm-_heap_sort_and_Kruskal/README.md

 2. Add edges one by one to the MST, ensuring no cycles are formed.
 3. Use a Disjoint Set Union (DSU) data structure to efficiently detect cycles.

-### *Steps Involved in Kruskal Algorithm*

-1. Input Preparation:
-- Accept the graph in the form of edges with weights.
-- Sort edges in ascending order of their weights.
-2.Initialize the Disjoint Set:
-- Each vertex is its own parent initially (for cycle detection).
-3. Edge Selection:
-- Iterate through the sorted edges.
-- For each edge, check if it connects two different sets of vertices using DSU.
-- If yes, add the edge to the MST and merge the two sets.
-4. Stop Condition:
-- Stop adding edges when the MST contains V−1 edges, where V is the number of vertices.

 ### *Time Complexity Analysis*
 1. Sorting Edges: O(ElogE), where E is the number of edges.